jakub-lew/jira2everhour/README.md

 It was several hours of work, but I hope it can spare this time to others, especially if they copy-paste their times from one worklog into another.

 ## Prerequisites
-+ To make it work you must fill the information in asana_config.json and jira_config.json, according to their templates file (*_template.config).
++ To make it work you must fill the information in asana_config.json and jira_config.json, according to their template files (*_template.config).

 ## Scripts
 + npm jira to pull the data from Jira